-The Bay of Bengal Conversation hosted by the Centre for Governance Studies (CGS), Bangladesh.
-The dialogue will take place between 23-25 July, 2022 in Dhaka.
+We are delighted to announce the Bay of Bengal Conversation hosted by the Centre for Governance Studies (CGS), Bangladesh.
+First edition of the three-day dialogue will take place between 21-23 November, 2022 in the Pan Pacific Sonargaon Dhaka.

 The Bay of Bengal has been an interconnected and interdependent region for centuries.
-Trade and migrations across borders have made the littoral ports and cities culturally diverse and mutually supportive.
-The geo-strategic shift from Euro-Atlantic to Indo-Pacific in recent years has provided the Bay of Bengal region a renewed geo-political prominence.
+Trade and migrations across borders have made the littoral states and cities culturally diverse societies.
+The geo-strategic shift from Euro-Atlantic to Indo-Pacific in recent years has given the Bay of Bengal region a renewed geo-political prominence.

 The region is home to twenty-two percent of the global population, nearly half of which are poor and categorized as food and energy deficient.
 Over four hundred million people live on the Bay’s coastal catchment that is vulnerable to sea level rise.
 Subsequent environmental impacts on development sectors such as falling agricultural yields, lower labor productivity and related health impacts are likely to severely constrain the capacity of the countries to cope with such stress.
 Securing energy supply to support sound economic growth in the region is also a major concern.
 Under-preparedness of the countries and lack of success to develop cooperative mechanisms to deal with the challenges would amplify risks even further.

-The Bay of Bengal Initiative for Multi-Sectorial Technical and Economic Cooperation (BIMSTEC) formed in 2004, has been an important step forward in recognizing the need for collectively addressing the geopolitical and development challenges in the region.
-A series of meetings and high-level forums have been held over the past decade to discuss greater integration of the Bay of Bengal, however, the potentials of BIMSTEC are yet to be materialized.
+The Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation (BIMSTEC), formed in 2004, has been an important step forward in recognizing the need for collectively addressing the geopolitical and development challenges in the region.
+A series of meetings and high-level forums have been held over the past decade to discuss greater integration of the Bay of Bengal, however, the functioning of BIMSTEC has been largely ineffective.
 While efforts are underway for the revival of BIMSTEC, institutional frameworks for addressing the challenges in the region have remained weak.
 There is a need therefore for a sustained dialogue among scholars, practitioners and policy makers to identify and deliberate on various challenges confronting the region, identify mechanisms to address those and evolve new frameworks for co-operation.

-The proposed yearly Bay of Bengal Conversation, CGS flagship conference on governance, security & development will be the first of its kind to bring together stakeholders from multiple communities for sustained dialogue on issues that face the region and create pathways through which regional identity and co-operation could take shape.
+The purpose of the proposed yearly Bay of Bengal Conversation, CGS flagship conference on governance, security & development, will be to bring together stakeholders from multiple communities for sustained dialogue on issues that face the region and create pathways through which regional co-operation could take shape.